MialaProg/EDDGame/README.md

 # Warning
-L97 is in reality a .jpg XD
+L97 & P3 are in reality a .jpg XD